Fast read

 Solar panel home insurance

-Solar systems are typically viewed by insurance companies as just another appliance or accessory in your home.
-Therefore adding solar to your home is not likely to add to insurance premiums because insurers are normally willing to cover them at no additional expense and as part of your regular home insurance.
+Solar power systems are typically viewed by insurance companies as just another appliance or accessory in your home.
+Therefore adding solar to your home is not likely to add to premiums because insurers are normally willing to cover them at no additional expense and as part of your regular home insurance.

 Home insurers’ attitudes and policies must be evaluated company by company, as policies, inclusions, and exclusions differ.
 Insurers can also be sometimes difficult to deal with when making a claim, as they are known to find loopholes and obscure reasons to obstruct a claim.

-Sometimes, people in a hurry say, “I’ve got long warranties with my solar system.
+Sometimes, people in a hurry say, “I’ve got long term solar warranties with my solar system.
 So why bother to add it to my home insurance and maybe risk a premium increase due to the solar system addition?”

 Advice about home insurance and solar panels